 The Practice reception desk is open Monday to Friday 08:00am to 06:30pm.
 The Tuesday and Friday 07:00am to 08:00am extended hours surgery is strictly for pre-booked appointments only.

-The Practice will be next closed for staff training on the Thursday afternoon of 07th March 2019.
+The Practice will be closed for staff training on the third Thursday afternoon of the month.